VladimirSiv/VladimirSiv.github.io/_posts/2022-06-01-gitlab-parent-child-pipelines.md

 ---
 title: "Dynamic generation of multiple CI/CD parent-child pipelines using GitLab"
 page_title: "Dynamic parent-child pipelines"
-excerpt: "Setting up GitLab CI/CD locally and exploring ways of generating nested parent-child pipelines"
+excerpt: "Set up GitLab CI/CD locally for easier experimentation and testing.
+Investigate methods for creating nested parent-child pipelines and explore the process and advantages of implementing this approach.
+Learn how to streamline your development workflow with nested pipelines for better organization and efficiency."
 date: June 1, 2022
 toc: true
 toc_label: "Content"